Wedding DJ FAQs — pricing, music, setup, and booking

 -

-25% non-refundable deposit holds your date.
-Remaining balance is due one week before the wedding for Deluxe Vibes (paid to the DJ) or 10 days before for Friend of the Budget (paid to Image Entertainment).
+30% non-refundable deposit holds your date.
+Remaining balance is due one week before the wedding for Deluxe Vibes and Rising Stars (paid to the DJ) or 10 days before for Friend of the Budget (paid to Image Entertainment).
 Add-ons like uplighting, saxophonist, or cold sparks are paid to the DJ one week before the wedding.

 -